-Not only do you risk loosing your job if you do get caught, you risk some serious damage to future opportunities.
-There have been numerous cases of well known executives getting fired because they lied about their GPA or degree.
+Not only do you risk losing your job if you do get caught lying, but you also risk some serious damage to your future.
+There have been numerous cases of well-known executives getting fired because they lied about their GPA or degree.

 Here is an excerpt from that post:

 For larger and well-known companies like Ford and General Motors, GPA can be a very important factor for establishing baseline criteria for employment.
 Other large firms use similar hiring criteria, and for similar reasons.
 Many of these firms actively recruit on college campuses across the United States, and need a way to quickly differentiate between different groups of applicants.
 Your grade point average offers a useful metric to accomplish that goal.

 So, some employers care about your GPA and may reject candidates below a certain threshold.
 These tend to be large companies with steep competition for entry-level jobs.
 This brings us right back to the initial question.